lewagon/dotfiles/05-Rails/02-Rails-CRUD/01-Rails-Task-Manager/README.md

 Notice that creating (as well as updating) a task is a **2-requests** process:

 1. A first GET request is here to display the HTML form
-1. A second POST or PATCH request enables to actually create or update the tasks using the parameters submitted in the form.
+1. A second POST or PATCH request enables to actually create or update the task using the parameters submitted in the form.

 An action is not necessarily associated with a view.
 For instance, the create/update/destroy actions are not associated with any views.
 They are just here to perform operations on the DB and then `redirect_to` another URL.